Class: Sketchup::Page

 #name=(name) ⇒ Object

-The name= method sets the name for a page's tab.
+The #name= method sets the name for a page's tab.
+If the name is already used by another page, a unique name is created.

 Examples: